 - Look at your holiday card mailing list.
 A great place to start is your holiday card list, because, typically, those are the people you care enough about to include in your festive updates at year-end.
 (Note: If you aren’t actually organized to send holiday cards every year, imagine who you would send on to if you were that person.)

 - Categorize guests by importance.
 Instead of lumping everyone into one giant pool, break up your guest list into three tiers: varsity, junior varsity, and benchwarmers.
 This way, if you need to make cuts to your list, you know where to start.
+(And by the way, Joy’s guest list manager makes this easy by allowing you to add custom labels!)

 - Ask your parents to repeat steps 1 – 3.
 If any of your parental units are involved in the wedding at all, it’s pretty likely that they will want to have some input on the guest list.
 And since that usually translates into them inviting guests who don’t make your “must-have” list, it’s a smart idea to ask them to start with a nicely prioritized list that fits the size and priorities of the wedding you are planning.